aliarsalankazmi/Getting-Cleaning-Data/codebook.md

 ![Data Overview](https://cloud.githubusercontent.com/assets/5294000/4641659/141d636e-543b-11e4-8aa5-123f58e981e1.PNG "Overview of Data set")

-The flow diagram above tries to represent the data set as a hierarchical structure, in order to facilitate understanding of it.
+The Variable Generation Process diagram above tries to represent the data set as a hierarchical structure, in order to facilitate understanding of it.
 To explain the variable generation process specifically:

 1. Raw signals from an accelerometer and a gyroscope were generated,
 2. The raw signals were **Time-domain** signals (captured at a constant rate of 50 Hz), and to some of these signals a Fast Fourier Transformation was applied to generate **Frequency-domain** signals,